smaroukis/shared-learning-arduino/README.md

 This shared learning project was completed on 11/10/2022 and will no longer be updated by the original author unless pull requests are submitted.

+The next project building on these skills (home automation and a weather station via mqtt and esp32) is located at github.com/smaroukis/home-automation

 **Concepts Covered**:
 ![](attachments/Pasted%20image%2020221110124223.png)